Submissions closed

-The Recovered Water Management Solution Working Group is inviting potential solutions for the management of recovered water from the upgraded Rotorua Wastewater Treatment Plant.
+The Recovered Water Management Solution Working Group invited potential solutions for the management of recovered water from the upgraded Rotorua Wastewater Treatment Plant.

 The Working Group has been established to assess options and recommend to Rotorua Lakes Council a sustainable, culturally appropriate and environmentally sound solution.